Cloud Data Protection for VMware Environments

 - Workload Mobility

 The cloud enables the VMs to be configured with immediate replication and failover for DR or dev and test needs.
-In the cloud, workloads can be geographically spread for easy replication and recovery when disaster strikes.
+In the cloud, workloads can be geographically spread for easy data replication and recovery when disaster strikes.
 Disaster recovery in the cloud eliminates the need for businesses and organizations to store complete copies of their production systems in a secondary company managed datacenter.
 VMs can be geo-replicated to any global location and spun up any time for simple and efficient recovery.